sebasjimenez10/angularjs-style/Readme.md

 ## Naming Conventions

 Use consistent names for all components following a pattern that describes the component's feature then its type.
-Our encourage pattern is `feature-type.js`.
+Our encouraged pattern is `feature-type.js`.
 There are 2 names for most assets:

-> the file name (`profile-controller.js`) give us
+> the file name (`profile-controller.js`) gives us
   ```javascript
   .controller('ProfileCtrl')
   ```
-  but if your file is inside a main component, lets say `user` you should name your registered component name with
+  But if your file is inside a main component, say `user`, you should name your registered component as
   ```javascript
   .controller('UserProfileCtrl');
   ```
-  notice the CamelCase.
+  Notice the camelcase.

 ```javascript
 // services